From the "Settings" menu, administrators can modify or manage various settings for the account as:

 - Custom inventory properties are used to extend the inventory data model.
 They can be used in the “Asset table” and “Asset properties” widgets.

-- Custom tenant properties are available during tenant creation.
-The custom properties can be edited under Subtenants in the Custom properties tab of each tenant.
+- Custom environment properties are available during environment creation.
+The custom properties can be edited under Subtenants in the Custom properties tab of each environment.
 Additionally, these properties can be viewed and exported in the Usage statistics.

 - Custom alarm and event properties can be used as custom fields which can be added to your reports and will be available in the "Export" page in the Cockpit application.

-Custom properties are visible to all authenticated users of the tenant, regardless of their inventory role permission.
+Custom properties are visible to all authenticated users of the environment, regardless of their inventory role permission.

 To add a custom property, select the tab for the desired property and click "Add property".

 In the upcoming form, provide a unique name as identifier and a label for the property and select its data type from the drop down list.
 Additionally, select validation rules for the new property: